dizzydroid/dizzydroid.github.io/README.md

 ⚡️ Fully Responsive on all devices\
 ⚡️ Using HTML5 & CSS3\
 ⚡️ Modern, welcoming design\
-⚡️ Continuously updated with blogs
+⚡️ Continuously updated with blog posts

 ## Contributing 💡
 #### Step 1